 If you’re eligible for direct subsidized loans, you should choose these first, as the government will cover any interest that accrues while you’re enrolled in school, as well as for the first six months after you leave and any period of deferment.
 Then, borrow direct unsubsidized loans as needed.

 If you hit your borrowing limits on these loans but still have college costs to pay, you might then need to turn to a federal PLUS Loan.
 Parents can take out parent PLUS loans to help pay for their undergraduate child’s education, while graduate students can use grad PLUS loans to pay for their own costs.

 After federal student loans, you might still have a funding gap for your Louisiana college costs, at which point you’ll probably want to consider private student loans.
 These have some key differences from federal student loans.

 First off, you’ll need good credit (or a student loan cosigner with good credit) to qualify for a private student loan.
-In fact, over 90% of private student loans funded during the first quarter of 2018 had a cosigner, according to MeasureOne reporting.
 Your credit history and score will also determine the private student loan rates you’re offered, and you might also have the option to choose between a fixed or variable rate.